pysat/pysat/docs/tutorial/tutorial_files.rst

        return pysat.utils.io.load_netcdf4_pandas(fnames)

-Now consider loading the file written in the example show in Section :ref:`tutorial-files-write`.
+Now consider loading the file written in the example shown in Section :ref:`tutorial-files-write`.
 Because this :py:class:`pysat.Instrument` module may support either pandas or xarray data, the expected type must be specified upon :py:class:`pysat.Instrument` instantiation.  pysat also expects all filenames to have some type of date format.
 However, by using the ``data_dir`` keyword argument, we can easily load files outside of the standard pysat data paths.

 .. code:: python